MaxDeVos/SuperGlue/README.md

 # SuperGlue

 SuperGlue is _(read: will be)_ a Garry's Mod add-on that allows you to rigidly attach any number of props together by grouping them under a single physics mesh.
 The approach taken by SuperGlue allows for rigid, glitchless prop combinations that retain the functionality, constraints, physics, and pose of the original props.
-It is also compatible with the vanilla Duplicator tool, and SuperGlued contraptions are persistent across singleplayer saves.
+SuperGlued contraptions are also work seamlessly with the vanilla Duplicator tool, and are persistent across singleplayer saves.
 At its core, SuperGlue is the tool that the Weld tool should've been.

 ## Core Functionalities

+SuperGlue takes a fundementally different, novel approach to object joining in Source that allows it to do things previous tools weren't capable of.
+SuperGlue can:

-* Rigidly attaches (weld) any number of props together in a single operation
+* Rigidly attach (weld) any number of props together in a single operation
-* Retains properties of the original props
+* Retain properties of the original props
   * Functionality
   * Constraints
   * Physics properties
   * Position and angle
-* Persistent across singleplayer saves
-* Compadible with vanilla Duplicator tool
+* Work seamlessly with vanilla Duplicator tool
+* Be persistent across singleplayer saves
-* Works in multiplayer
+* Work in multiplayer

 |Function                          |PolyWeld (current)|Forge|PolyWeld (pre-2015)|SuperGlue|
 |----------------------------------|------------------|-----|-------------------|---------|